 Ella Brown runs track, swims, cheers and plays goalball but there’s one thing that sets her apart from most high school athletes: she’s visually impaired.

 On April 18 of 2009, Brown and her family went to a mud bog, a type of motorsport where off-road vehicles drive through a pit of mud.
 Brown was playing hide-and-go-seek with friends when one of the truck’s steering and throttle became jammed.
 The truck came out of the pit and towards the crowd.
 Brown was struck and became pinned between two trucks.

-Although an ambulance was called, it just so happened that a medical helicopter from Vanderbilt Hospital was in the area picking up an overdose patient.
+Although an ambulance was called, a medical helicopter from Vanderbilt Hospital was in the area picking up an overdose patient.
 Due to the severity of Brown’s injuries, she was picked up first and flown to Nashville, where she spent two weeks in the hospital.

 Both of her lungs had collapsed, she had a ruptured spleen and multiple broken ribs and her arm had been ripped open.
 She was 6 years old.